 Clinical affiliations have evolved over the years to support the clinical needs of the program.
 It is not the intent of MTSA to control whether or not an affiliate hospital schedules elective surgery on weekends.
 However, the Middle Tennessee School of Anesthesia supports the choice of the student.
 Students are expected to do elective and call cases Monday through Friday and to take call for emergency cases on weekends as assigned.
 Should any student choose not to participate in call on a specified day due to religious convictions, MTSA will accommodate this student's request.
 A statement of religious observation from the student's current religious leader may also be requested.
 It should be noted that a student may have to complete clinical duties on extra weekend call shifts to accommodate their request.
 This is not punitive in nature, but may occur due to schedule changes to accommodate the request.

 Grading Policy

-MTSA Policy 5.4.108 (Practice Doctorate Program) (Revised 10/22/2019)
+MTSA Policy 5.3.109 (Doctorate Completion Program)

+(Revised 2/2021- pending BOT approval)

 Advancement of each student to the next semester is made by the Progressions Committee, with faculty recommendation, at the end of each semester.